 Then there is the question of interest.
 Mr Derby was ordered by the High Court to pay interest at 1% over base rate from October 1996 being the date when Scottish Equitable demanded repayment from Mr Derby.
 This amounted, at the date of the High Court's judgment, to £35,854.64.
 The Court of Appeal made no reference to this point and it is likely Scottish Equitable will in fact claim additional interest up to the date of payment by Mr Derby.
 The order to pay interest appears to be extremely unfair given the continued incompetence on Scottish Equitable's part.
 Further, although Mr Derby presumably benefited from the overpayment to a limited extent by saving interest on his mortgage, it is unclear whether any benefit he received from the Norwich Union policy would have equalled the amount Mr Derby was ordered to repay in interest.
 In addition, the Court of Appeal stated that without the co-operation of Norwich Union in unwinding the pension policy, Mr Derby could not possibly have repaid those monies.
 Yet interest started running from October 1996 even though Norwich Union did not agree until June 1998 at the earliest to unwind the policy.
 That is, in itself, wholly inequitable.

 Tel 020 7615 9538

 Sacker & Partners

 OPDU protects pension schemes by providing unique Pension Trustee Liability insurance cover to trustees, administrators and sponsoring employers.

-Pension Schemes holding total combined assets in excess of £180 billion have joined OPDU.
+Pension Schemes holding total combined assets of approximately £240 billion have joined OPDU.